 Not all financial advisors are created equal

-For the longest time I was looking for a good personal family doctor.
-I did not imagine that process would take years but it did.
+For the longest time, I was looking for a good personal family doctor.
+I did not imagine that the process would take years but it did.
 In that quest to find a family doctor, I was reminded of the reality that not all doctors are created equal.
 Just because they have the same degree and the same education, doesn’t necessarily mean they are all equally good.

 Most financial advisors are generalists

 A family doctor is somewhat of a generalist.
 They call themselves general practitioners (GP for short).
 Just like there are lots of GPs, there is a massive amount of financial advisors who are generalists as well.